 Wood siding maintenance is a little bit more involved than vinyl.
 While wood is a beautiful option for your home’s exterior, it’s still wood, which means it’s susceptible to rotting.
 Water is the enemy of wood siding so keep an eye out for signs of rotting, especially if we see a lot of rain, snow, or ice this winter.
 Peeling paint is a good indication of rotting wood, so make sure you address those concerns as soon as possible to avoid extreme deterioration.

 Cleaning wood siding is also a pretty simple task.
 You need a bucket of warm water, a mild soap and a soft-bristled brush.
 Clean each section of your wood siding from top to bottom and be sure to rinse it thoroughly.
 Wood siding is usually sealed and stained before it is installed.
 A siding contractor like us will be sure of it.
-So you should not have to worry about the wood becoming rotted.
+So, you should not have to worry about the wood becoming rotted.
 But again, it is best to wait until spring to perform the all-important task of cleaning it.

-Aluminum siding is a fairly low-maintenance material as well but you should clean this type of siding the same way you do vinyl.
+Aluminum siding is a fairly low-maintenance material as well, but you should clean this type of siding the same way you do vinyl.
 Be sure you never scrape your aluminum siding, and if you have to patch it, use a filler that is made especially for metals.

-If you if you notice any issues with your siding this winter, contact the experts at JTR Roofing as soon as you can.
+If you notice any issues with your siding this winter, contact the experts at JTR Roofing as soon as you can.
 To learn more about siding for your Woodbury area home, call JTR Roofing at 651-777-7394 or Contact Us.